|

 to the land on which the extended village of Moriches is built was gained

-creek Senex was included in Smith's first patent; that between Senex and
+Senex was included in Smith's first patent; that between Senex and the mill

-the mill stream, called Barnes' Mill Pond (formerly Terrill's River) was
+stream, called Barnes' Mill Pond (formerly Terrill's River) was included

-included in Smith's second patent; and that east of the latter point was
+in Smith's second patent; and that east of the latter point was covered by

-covered by the patent given for land purchased by Messrs.
-Taylor, Townsend,
+the patent given for land purchased by Messrs.
+Taylor, Townsend, and Willets,

-and Willets, commonly known as Moriches patentship.
-During the first years
+commonly known as Moriches patentship.
+During the first years of the 18th

-of the 18th century the neck of land lying on the west of the mill stream
+century the neck of land lying on the west of the mill stream was called

-was called Warratta, and was in possession of Samuel Terrill.
-The mill
+Warratta, and was in possession of Samuel Terrill.
+The mill stream was named

 Settlement

-18th century.
-The Moriches did not become a part of the town of Brookhaven
+century.
+The Moriches did not become a part of the town of Brookhaven until

 The earliest

-in doctrine.
-The year 1716 witnessed the formation of the Presbytery of
+doctrine.
+The year 1716 witnessed the formation of the Presbytery of Long

-Long Island, which included in its territory not only all of Long Island,
+Island, which included in its territory not only all of Long Island, but

-but New York City as well.
-It was difficult for Presbytery in those early
+New York City as well.
+It was difficult for Presbytery in those early days

-days to induce its churches to elect ruling elders, or ministers assistants,
+to induce its churches to elect ruling elders, or ministers assistants, as

-as they were then often called.
-It was even more difficult to persuade
+they were then often called.
+It was even more difficult to persuade them

-them to keep records and submit them from time to time for presbyterial
+to keep records and submit them from time to time for presbyterial review.

 of Suffolk County was organized in April 1747.
 At its meeting the following